On paracomposition and change of variables in Paradifferential operators: Notations and functional analysis

-\end{definition} \begin{remark} This definition of the functions in an open subset might not seem as the most natural, in fact there are different ways(intrinsically, extrinsically, by interpolation etc...) to define $H^s(\Omega)$ and when no regularity assumption is put on $\Omega$ and they don't necessarily match.
-In \cite{Chandler17} they show that when $\Omega$ has Lipschitz regularity all the different definitions of $H^s(\Omega)$ coincide. \end{remark} We recall the usual nonlinear estimates in Sobolev spaces: \begin{itemize} \item If $u_j\in H^{s_j}(\r^d), j=1,2$, and $s_1+s_2>0$ then $u_1u_2 \in H^{s_0}(\r^d)$ and if
+This definition of the functions in an open subset might not seem as the most natural, in fact there are different ways(intrinsically, extrinsically, by interpolation etc...) to define $H^s(\Omega)$ and when no regularity assumption is put on $\Omega$ and they don't necessarily match.
+In \cite{Chandler17} they show that when $\Omega$ has Lipschitz regularity all the different definitions of $H^s(\Omega)$ coincide.